 B2B and B2C organizations are moving away from product-focused video towards telling bigger stories around overarching themes.

 This is especially effective for top-of-funnel content, where inspiring messages can help attract people to your brand.
-Research shows that consumers perceive the same type of personality characteristics in brands as they do in other people.
+Research shows that consumers perceive the same personality characteristics in brands as in other people.
 Make sure you know what ones you want them to associate with your brand.

 Nike’s mission statement is to “Bring inspiration and innovation to every athlete in the world.”

-They took a bold step, wading into an area considered controversial by many, for an ad they broadcast during the 2018 NFL season opener.
+They took a bold step, wading into an area considered controversial by many, for an ad they broadcast during the an NFL season opener.

 Narrated by Colin Kaepernick—the headline-making NFL player who protested police brutality by taking a knee during the national anthem the previous season—the ad became a viral sensation.